lyw07/dbadmin/README.md

 * To check if the master server and the standby servers are running correctly, check the logfile in the folder `/var/log/postgresql/` to see whether standby servers get data from the master server and have **repmgrd** running.

-* To test an automatic **failover**, turn down the master server by using `service postgresql stop` as a **root** user so that repmgrd in the standby servers will detect it and perform a automatic failover after 15 seconds.
+* To staging an automatic **failover**, turn down the master server by using `service postgresql stop` as a **root** user so that repmgrd in the standby servers will detect it and perform a automatic failover after 15 seconds.
 Assuming the instances are `replica1`, `replica2` and `replica3`, and `replica1` is the current master, repmgrd will promote `replica2` to become a new master and let `replica3` follow `replica2`.
 	* To check if automatic failover works correctly,
 		* log into standby server as user *postgres*
 		* run `psql`